seercle/kubernetes/README.md

 ## Notes
 - Ensure that the required ports are open on your firewall or router.
+- Update MetalLB configuration if your network range changes.
 - Update the DNS records for your domain to point to the cluster's ingress IP.
 - Use the provided .sops.yaml configuration to manage secrets securely.
 - If you don't want to boostrap flux, you can: